javo0101/introGIS/lessons.md

 The only option that is truly free is Leaflet, but it requires familiarity with coding.
 You can read more about the benefits and limitations of these tools in the blog post ["Finding the Right Tools for Mapping"](https://digitalfellows.commons.gc.cuny.edu/2019/06/03/finding-the-right-tools-for-mapping/) on the Graduate Center's Digital Fellows blog.

+## Challenge
+A friend looks over your shoulder as you are going through the workshop.
+They ask, "Why are you using two different mapping softwares?"
+How would you respond?

 # Ethics of Mapping

 <!-- TODO #12: perhaps split up this section, using subheaders into 2-3 subsections.
 The way it reads now feels a bit overpowering -->